|

 Sperm from two sources can be frozen: from ejaculates or from fluid extracted in the operating room during surgical procedures (vasal, epididymal and testicular sperm specimens).
 The sperm is usually frozen for a period of one year; at that time, future arrangements are discussed.
 It is generally believed that sperm that have been through the freeze-thaw process are no more likely to result in birth defects than freshly ejaculated sperm.

-Two main techniques are used for the determination: Polymerase Chain Reaction (PCR) and Fluorescent in Situ Hybridization (FISH).
+Two main techniques are used for the genetic assessment: Polymerase Chain Reaction (PCR) and Fluorescent in Situ Hybridization (FISH).
 In PCR, multiple copies of the gene of interest are made by a process of amplification.
-This amplification process allows the identification of very small amounts of material in order to make the diagnosis.
+This amplification process allows the identification of very small amounts of DNA in order to make the diagnosis.
 FISH allows the laboratory to actually count the number of chromosomes within the isolated cell.
 This technique is utilized primarily for expected abnormalities in chromosome number (e.g. trisomy - three copies of - 21 or Down Syndrome) or translocations (defects in the structure of the chromosome).

 |